 Are Muscle Relaxers Addictive?

-In the U.S. as well as other countries, muscle relaxers are a commonly abused substance.
+In the U.S. as well as other countries, muscle relaxers are commonly abused.
 The problem is that these muscle relaxers can be so fast-acting and effective at pain relief that people with chronic pain easily become addicted to them.
 Addiction often develops when muscle relaxers are used habitually as the main or only method of pain relief.

 Muscle relaxers become even more problematic and risky when they’re used in combination with alcohol or other drugs.
 When this occurs, the side effects associated with abuse are even worse.